Steering Committee

 Matt Bjornerstedt has been chairman of the Swedish Tibet Committee since 2017.
 He has been an active member of the Confucius, Tashi Wangchuk, Political Prisoners and Olympics campaigns, and is currently in the Boarding school group.
 He is also active in coordinating with Uyghurs, Hongkongers and other groups in Sweden.
 Matt is a firm believer in the importance of international cooperation, also from a social perspective.
 As a systems developer he is keen on finding tools that can improve campaign efficiency.

-East & South East Asia
+Representing South Asia

 Tenzin Passang was born as a stateless refugee in India, where she completed her Master’s Degree in Sociology from Jawaharlal Nehru University.